erkamspyjamas/RL_CartPole-v1-Predict/README.md

 # RL_CartPole-v1-Predict
 Agent(CartPole) training &amp; predict with Ray Framework

-If you want to start these scripts, you need install ray,gym and matplotlib.
+If you want start these scripts, you need install ray,gym and matplotlib.